BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 Payment addresses, also known as [reusable payment requests]({{ "/guide/how-it-works/payment-request-formats/#invoice-protocols" | relative_url }}), are requests that can receive more than a single payment.
 These are not widely supported but offer unique use cases, features, and improved usability.

-Due to the unique use cases of payment addresses, its recommended having a separate area within your app to create, manage, and share these.
+Due to the unique use cases of payment addresses, they are created, managed and shared in a separate area within the app.

 An example of how a payment address could be used is as quickly shared request from a users profile, say to receive tips on their website.
 If you are using payment addresses you should let users know that other wallets may not support sending to them and that the user needs to be online to receive payments.